-Motivation: to consider multicast early so that solutions can be developed to avoid network inefficiency issues in multicast traffic delivery.
-The multicast solution should therefore avoid restricting the management of all IP multicast traffic relative to a host through a dedicated interface on multicastcapable access routers.
+- 5.7.
+Multicast - REQ7: DMM SHOULD consider multicast early so that solutions can be developed not only to provide IP mobility to keep IP multicast sessions when it is needed, but also to avoid network inefficiency issues in multicast traffic delivery (such as duplicate multicast subscriptions towards the downstream tunnel entities).
+The multicast solutions should therefore avoid restricting the management of all IP multicast traffic to a single host through a dedicated (tunnel) interface on multicast-capable access routers.